Skip to main content

 • Set up savings pots in the app to achieve your shared savings goals

 Both joint account holders own the money in a joint bank account.
+Even if you’ve put different amounts into the account, the money belongs to both joint account holders equally.

 If you go your separate ways and wish to close your joint bank account, we’ll need both parties to agree in writing.
 You can then divide the money between you.
 Any overdraft on the account would need to be paid off before you can close the account.